Matching Algorithms for Causal Inference with Multiple Treatments: Matching algorithms

-These fuzzy clustering procedures have similar steps 1, 2, and 4 as VM.
+The fuzzy clustering procedures have similar steps 1, 2, and 4 as VM.
 Step 3 is modified to include fuzzy clustering based on the Mahalanobis distance.
-For a reference treatment $t\in\mathcal{W}$, these procedures can be summarized as follows: \begin{enumerate} \item Estimate $R(\mathbf{X}_{i})$, $i=1,\dots,n$ using a multinomial logistic regression model. \item Drop units outside the common support (e.g., those with $E_{i}=0$), and re-fit the model once. \item For all $t'\neq t$: \begin{enumerate} \item Partition all units using fuzzy clustering on the logit transform of $\hat{R}_{t,t'}(\mathbf{X})$.
-A unit is part of cluster $k$ if its membership coefficient is at least $1/K$. \item Within each strata $k\in \{1,\dots,K\}$, match those receiving $t$ to those receiving $t'$ on either the linear GPS (VMF), or the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$ with replacement (FM).
+For a reference treatment $t\in\mathcal{W}$, these procedures can be summarized as follows: \begin{enumerate} \item Estimate $R(\mathbf{X}_{i})$, $i=1,\dots,n$ using a multinomial logistic regression model. \item Drop units outside the common support (e.g., those with $E_{i}=0$), and re-fit the model once. \item For all $t'\neq t$: \begin{enumerate} \item Partition all units using fuzzy clustering on $\text{logit}(\hat{R}_{t,t'}(\mathbf{X}))$.
+A unit is part of cluster $k$ if its membership coefficient is at least $1/K$. \item Within each strata $k\in \{1,\dots,K\}$, match those receiving $t$ to those receiving $t'$ on either the linear GPS (VMF), or the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$ with replacement and a caliper of 0.5 standard deviations (FM).
 FMnc performs the matching on the Mahalanobis distance of $\left\{\text{logit}(\hat{r}(t,\mathbf{X})),\text{logit}(\hat{r}(t',\mathbf{X}))\right\}$ without a caliper. \end{enumerate} \item Units receiving $t$ who were matched to units receiving all treatments $w\neq t$, along with their matches receiving the other treatments, comprise the final matched cohort. \end{enumerate}